Most people who drive a car will at some point in their life be involved in a car accident.

 Even minor fender-benders and other small collisions can result in significant injuries that can take years to recover from.

 If you or a loved one has been injured in a car accident, contact the Los Angeles car accident attorneys at Greenberg and Ruby to discuss your case.
 They can help you secure compensation for your injuries due to the negligence of another party, and give you the assistance you need during this trying time.

-Greenberg & Ruby, LLP, is dedicated to providing exceptional representation to all those who have been injured due to negligence.
+Greenberg & Ruby Injury Attorneys, APC, is dedicated to providing exceptional representation to all those who have been injured due to negligence.